What Are Intraocular Lenses (IOLs)

 Toric monofocal lenses are not covered by most insurance providers.
 In addition there are also special measurements and testing required to make sure you are an appropriate candidate for a Toric monofocal IOL that may not be covered by your insurance as well.
 These lenses are acceptable lens replacement options for patients with diseases that lower contrast sensitivity such as macular degeneration and severe glaucoma but a conversation with your surgeon is necessary to make sure you will get the appropriate benefit from implantation of this type of IOL.

 Toric lenses must be positioned very precisely in the correct meridian degree to correct astigmatism appropriately which does add some complexity to the IOL placement.
 If the lens is not placed on the correct meridian degree or it rotates in the few days after implantation it may need to be repositioned by the surgeon.
-At Advanced Eye Institute, when placing these IOLs we prefer Laser cataract surgery to assist us in the centration of these lenses so they are well centered in the eye, and the ORA system helps in making sure the astigmatism is adequately neutralized before leaving the operating suite.
+At Advanced Eye Institute, when placing these IOLs , we use the ORA system which helps ensure the astigmatism is adequately neutralized before leaving the operating suite.

 Of note, there are corneal irregularities such as corneal scarring, previous refractive surgery with Radial Keratotomy , or decentered LASIK ablations that could result in what is known as “Irregular” Astigmatism.
 This type of astigmatism is not able to be well corrected in traditional glasses or contact lenses and this is also true of Toric IOLs.
 These patients often get the best quality vision from rigid gas permeable hard contact lenses such as RGPs.